jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are always the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.

 When people control the levers of power, they overcome antagonists and solve problems.
-And that is the very powerful lesson Main Street must learn today.
+This simple observation is the very powerful lesson Main Street must learn today.

 Otherwise, this pandemic was for nothing.